 The coronavirus pandemic has emerged as spring arrives and allergy season begins.
-By March 26, the pollen count rose to 3,697 pollen particles per cubic meter of air.
+Last month, the pollen count rose as high as 8,918 pollen particles per cubic meter of air.
 It’s an amount considered to be extremely high according to Atlanta Allergy and Asthma, the organization that keeps track of the pollen count everyday.

 With that in mind, should you be worried that going “achoo” could be an indicator of COVID-19?